imrefazekas/vindication.js/README.md

 		salutation: 'This value seems to be invalid: Dr.',
 		salary: 'This value seems to be invalid: 50000',
 		roles: [ 'This value seems to be invalid: :::manager' ],
+		address: {
+			country: 'This value seems to be invalid: France',
-		address: { city: 'This value seems to be invalid: Paris' }
+			city: 'This value seems to be invalid: Paris'
+		}
 	}